 They slam mathematics and the sciences as fields that have an overwhelming ‘white bias’, maintaining that victims of imperialism should not muddy their ‘native purity’ with such western inventions!
 This absurdity goes both ways too: bizarrely, it is now ‘racist’ for white people to wear dreadlocks or kimonos as this counts as ‘cultural appropriation’!

 But there is method to the madness of identity politics.
-Any and all attempts to morally strongarm the young revolutionary-minded intelligentsia in the imperialist heartlands away from any engagement with people in the oppressed countries – no matter how progressive it may be – objectively serves imperialism and is thus welcomed by our rulers.
+Any and all attempts to morally strongarm the young revolutionary-minded intelligentsia in the imperialist heartlands away from any engagement with people in the oppressed countries – no matter how ‘progressive’ it may seem – objectively serves imperialism and is thus welcomed by our rulers.

 This book may perhaps serve as an inspiration for the young revolutionaries to put such identity politics nonsense aside and think positively about respectfully and openmindedly interacting with people oppressed by imperialism.
 And not in order to play out some ‘going native’ fantasy for die-hard fans of Dances with the Wolves or Avatar!